Eagles' Jenkins skipping White House visit

 Asked if he has a message for Trump, Jenkins said, "My message has been clear all year ...
 I want to see changes in our criminal justice system.
 I want to see us push for economical and educational advancement in communities of color and low-income communities.
 And I want to see our relationship between our communities and our law enforcement be advanced."

+Ahead of Sunday's match-up, the Eagles took the field to imprisoned Philadelphia rapper Meek Mill's 2012 song, "Dreams and Nightmares."
+Mill was sentenced to two to four years in prison in September by a Philadelphia judge who cited a failed drug test and the rapper's noncompliance with a court order restricting his travel.
+Outrage over his sentence has sparked a broader debate about criminal justice.

+"The entire city of Philadelphia is part of this.
+Especially during this playoff run, we really found a lot of energy and juice from Meek's music, and we obviously still support him and we want him to get home," Jenkins said.
+"We want him to be free.
+We know this means a lot to him when it's over.
+Hopefully, this is going to give him a little bit of joy."

-The Super Bowl champ has been one of the most outspoken NFL players amid President Donald Trump's feud with the league over players taking a knee during the National Anthem to protest racism.
+Jenkins has been one of the most outspoken NFL players amid President Donald Trump's feud with the league over players taking a knee during the National Anthem to protest racism.

 Jenkins, who has raised his fist during the National Anthem to protest racism, leads the Player's Coalition — a group of NFL players negotiating with the league to address the concerns of those who protest.